evidentlyai/evidently/docs/book/customization/options-for-statistical-tests.md

 ## Drift detection methods - Text

 To use the following text drift detection methods, pass them using the `stattest` parameter.
-Currently a single method is available.

 | StatTest  | Description | Drift score |
 |---|---|---|